Sorry, you need to enable JavaScript to visit this website.

 What type of composting is best for me?

 • Traditional backyard composting: Typically done in a bin outside, this method relies on natural heat-loving organisms to break down organic waste.
-It requires you to turn, or stir, the compost a couple times a month to help let in oxygen.
+It requires turning or stirring the compost up to a couple of times a month to help let in fresh air.

-Home Composting Program workshops are currently paused and the program is currently undergoing redesign.
-Additional information and workshop dates are forthcoming.
+Home Composting Program workshops and rebates are currently paused.
 For questions about the Home Composting Program, or to be notified when workshops are scheduled, please email [email protected].

 Workshops